Travel guide

 Activate data saver mode

 Both iOS and Android have a data saver mode that limits background activity.
-Many apps (social media, email, cloud services) constantly synchronize data without you noticing.
+Many apps (social media, email, cloud services) constantly sync data without you noticing.
 Activating this feature can reduce consumption by 30 to 50%.

 Download maps and offline content before you leave

-Use Wi-Fi when possible for heavy tasks
+Use WiFi when possible for heavy tasks

 Monitor your consumption in real time